How to Load Password Protected Doc and Compare Documents in Java – Complete Security Guide

 A: The library uses efficient algorithms to minimize memory footprint, but large documents will still require adequate heap space.
 Monitor memory usage and adjust JVM settings accordingly for optimal performance.

-Q: Is there a way to compare documents without storing the result file?
+Q: Is it possible to compare documents without persisting the result file?

-A: Yes, you can process comparison results in memory and extract change information programmatically without persisting the output document.
+A: Yes, you can process comparison results in memory and extract change information programmatically without saving an output document.
 This is useful for automated validation workflows.

 Additional Resources